 Sleeping Through the Night and Getting Baby on a Schedule

-Getting Baby on a Schedule and Sleeping Through the Night is a step by step plan to allow your baby or twins to sleep through the night.
+updated April 6, 2025 – Getting Baby on a Schedule and Sleeping Through the Night is a step by step plan to allow your baby or twins to sleep through the night.
 This can be used once your pediatrician agrees it’s appropriate.
-This is the exact sleep plan our newborn care providers and night nurses (RN/LPN) use to help all the parents who ask, How can I get my baby on a schedule? and How do we start to sleep train?
+This is the exact infant sleep plan our newborn care providers, night doulas and night nurses (RN/LPN) use to help all the parents who ask, How can I get my baby on a schedule? and How do we start to sleep train?

-We understand there are many ways to care for your infant and don’t advocate for any parenting style.
-But we do want to provide concrete sleep training answers.
+There are MANY ways to care for your infant and we don’t advocate for any parenting style.
+But we do want to provide concrete sleep training answers because our night nanny team is asked so often!
 Our infant sleep plans were written by Registered Nurses and Night Nannies using the guidance of our Medical Advisory Board.

-The 4 month well-check at the pediatrician’s office is a great time to discuss your baby’s readiness to sleep through the night, because:
+The 4 month well-check at the pediatrician’s office is a great time to discuss your baby sleeping through the night, because:

-• this time is when full-term babies are typically taking 4-6 ounces of milk/formula per feed, so their tummies are getting big enough to allow them to take larger feeds, fewer times through the day (meaning longer stretches of sleep between feeds at night)
+- this time is when full-term babies are typically taking 4-6 ounces per feed, so their tummies are getting big enough to allow them to take larger feeds, fewer times through the day.
+This means longer natural stretches between feeding.

-• 4 months is when babies begin to become developmentally ready to go longer stretches without feeding.
+- 4 months is typically when babies begin to become developmentally ready to sleep longer.

 Getting Baby on a Schedule and Sleeping Through the Night: 4 Steps